wallstop/ConcurrentDX/README.md

 ConcurrentDX
 ============

-Leightweight, header-only C++ concurrency library
+Lightweight, header-only C++ concurrency library

 # Using ConcurrentDX
 ConcurrentDX is a header-only library.
 It relies on some C++ 11 features, however.
 You will need: